Memphis, Missouri: Civil War

 Scotland County was the scene of two notable engagements during the American Civil War.
 On July 13, 1862, Confederate Colonel Joseph C. Porter approached Memphis in four converging columns totaling 125–169 men, and captured the city with little or no resistance.
 They first raided the federal armory, seizing about 100 muskets with cartridge boxes and ammunition, and several uniforms.
 The Confederates rounded up all adult males and took them to the courthouse.
 They had to swear not to divulge any information about the raiders for 48 hours.
 Porter freed all militiamen or suspected militiamen to await parole.
 He gave safe passage to a physician, an admitted Union supporter, who was anxious to return to a seriously ill wife.
 Porter's troops entered the courthouse and destroyed all indictments for horse-theft.
 This act has been variously interpreted as lawlessness, intervention on behalf of criminal associates, or interference with politically motivated, fraudulent charges.

 According to the History of Shelby County, which is generally sympathetic to Porter, “Most conceded that Col. Porter’s purpose for capturing Memphis, MO. was to seize Dr. Wm.
 Aylward, a prominent Union man of the community.”
 Aylward was confined to a house after being captured by Captain Tom Stacy's men.
 Stacy was generally regarded as a bushwhacker; other members of Porter's command called his company "the chain gang".
 Guards claimed that Aylward escaped, but witnesses reported hearing a strangling.
 The doctor's body was found the next day, marked by signs consistent with hanging or strangulation.
 Supporters of Porter attributed Aylward's murder to Stacy, but questions remained.

 20th century

-In the late 1920s, The Pheasant Aircraft Company was established in Memphis.
+The Pheasant Aircraft Company was established in Memphis in 1928, before moving to Fond du Lac, Wisconsin in 1930.